Evan Bayh 2008 presidential campaign

 Bayh spent a considerable amount of time campaigning throughout the early primary states (particularly Iowa and New Hampshire) for most of 2005 and 2006.
 The staff from his All America Political Action Committee (PAC) worked as his campaign team.

-Two weeks prior to his withdrawal, Bayh filed his organization with the Federal Elections Commission as an exploratory committee, under the header Friends of Evan Bayh.
+Two weeks prior to his withdrawal, Bayh filed his organization with the Federal Election Commission as an exploratory committee, under the header Friends of Evan Bayh.
 Following his exit from the race, Bayh endorsed and campaigned for Hillary Clinton for president, switching his support to Democratic nominee Barack Obama following Clinton's withdrawal.
 He was a finalist to become Obama's running mate, losing, in a close decision, to Delaware Senator Joe Biden.

 Early stages

 Following the re-election of President George W. Bush and Bayh's re-election as a Senator from Indiana, Bayh considered the possibility of running for president in 2008.
 Although Bush carried Bayh's home state by 20 points, Bayh won 61% of the vote, solidifying the Senator's appeal to moderate and Republican voters.
 After serving four years as the chair of the Democratic Leadership Council, Bayh hoped to even further demonstrate his position as a moderate by helping to found the Third Way Political Action Committee in January 2005.

 As word increased of Bayh's intentions, political scientists opined on the detractions of a run.
 Citing the fact that his eight years as governor may be nullified by its distance in time and that his visibility in the Senate was low, critics pondered whether moderate voters may be more inclined to line with possible candidate Mark Warner of Virginia.
 However, this criticism subsided once Warner decided against a run in October 2006.